Let the pictures tell their stories

 Without background knowledge, it is not always easy to tell whether a picture shows a deportation or something else.
 If you find a picture that might show a deportation, share it with us and our researchers will study it to determine what kind of situation it depicts.

 Finding pictures and making them accessible

 We want to do more than just collect the pictures – we also want to date them and study them in depth.
 This involves time-consuming research and often requires very detailed local knowledge.
-The more people share their knowledge and help fill in the gaps, the more precisely we can describe the deportation photos for the #LastSeen initiative.
+The more people share their knowledge and help fill in the gaps, the more precisely we can describe the pictures of Nazi deportations for the #LastSeen initiative.

 Together we want to find answers to lingering questions: Who are the people in the pictures?
 When did the deportation take place?
 Where was the picture taken?
 Who took it?